Electroweak precision observables and Higgs-boson signal strengths in the Standard Model and beyond: present and future: Constraints on Higgs-boson couplings

 In addition to the standard set of EWPO, we have considered all most recent measurements of Higgs-boson signal strengths, i.e. the ratio between the measured effective cross section and the corresponding SM prediction ($\mu\equiv\sigma/\sigma_{\mathrm{SM}}$), taken from refs.~\cite{Aad:2014eha,Khachatryan:2014ira} for $H\rightarrow\gamma\gamma$, refs.~\cite{Aad:2015vsa,Chatrchyan:2014nva} for $H\rightarrow\tau^+\tau^-$, refs.~\cite{Aad:2014eva,Chatrchyan:2013mxa,Khachatryan:2014jba} for $H\rightarrow ZZ$, refs.~\cite{ATLAS:2014aga,Aad:2015ona,Chatrchyan:2013iaa} for $H\rightarrow W^+W^-$, and refs.~\cite{Aad:2014xzb,Aad:2015gra,Chatrchyan:2013zna,Khachatryan:2014qaa} as well as the Tevatron papers ~\cite{Aaltonen:2013ipa,Abazov:2013gmz} for $H\rightarrow b\bar{b}$.
 The Higgs-boson signal strength $\mu$ of a specific Higgs-search analysis can be calculated as

-where the sum runs over all channels which can contribute to the final state of the specific analysis.
+where $\epsilon_i$ are the experimental efficiencies, and the sums run over all channels which can contribute to the final state of the specific analysis.
 The SM Higgs-boson production cross sections (including QCD and, when available, EW corrections) are taken from ref.~\cite{Heinemeyer:2013tqa} and the SM Higgs-boson decay rates are taken from ref.~\cite{Contino:2014aaa}.
-In the presence of NP, the relative experimental efficiencies, $\epsilon_i$, will in general be different from their values in the SM.
-In particular, the appearance of new tensor structures in the vertices can modify the kinematic distributions of the final-state particles, thereby changing the efficiencies.
-In this work we only consider rescalings of the SM Higgs couplings and use the SM weight factors throughout.
-This assumption is justified a posteriori by the overall compatibility of the measurements of Higgs-boson properties with the corresponding SM predictions.

-We first consider a minimal scenario consisting of an effective theory with only one Higgs boson below the cutoff scale $\Lambda$.
-We assume that custodial symmetry is approximately realized, and corrections from NP are flavour diagonal and universal.
+In this section, we specialize our discussion to a minimal NP scenario consisting of an effective theory with only one Higgs boson below the cutoff scale $\Lambda$.
+Following ref.~\cite{Contino:2010mh}, we assume that custodial symmetry is approximately realized, and that the NP scale is sufficiently large compared to the energies we are testing, so we can truncate the effective Lagrangian at the 2-derivative level.
+We also assume that gauge fields couple to the NP sector via weak gauging, in which case the coefficients of operators involving field strengths are loop suppressed and we can neglect them.
+Finally, we assume that fermions are only coupled to the NP via proto-Yukawa interactions, and we take all corrections from NP to be flavor diagonal and universal.
 This scenario can be described by a general effective Lagrangian of the form (see e.g.~\cite{Giudice:2007fh,Contino:2010mh,Azatov:2012bz,Contino:2013kra}):